 Lufkin “Prevention in Park” & Denim Day April 25, 2013

 Join the Family Crisis Center and the Angelina S.A.V.E.
 Coalition for “Prevention in the Park” from 12PM-1PM at Pecan Park in Nacogdoches.
 Come show your support to putting an end to sexual assult and enjoy free pizza lunch and a short program followed by a ceremonial balloon release.
 The balloon release will honor the 228 victims of sexual assault the Family Crisis Center served in 2012.

 Shop the Family Crisis Thrift Stores in Lufkin or Nacogdoches to show your support of sexual assault survivors.
 Mention this month’s theme, STEP UP FOR CHANGE, that day and receive 10% off of your entire purchase!

 Domestic Violence Awareness Month:

 October is Domestic Violence Awareness Month and the Family Crisis Center of East Texas commemorates the occasion with public activities in the East Texas area during the month.
 Events are held that illustrate the survivors of domestic violence, individuals killed by their intimate partner, and unreported incidences of domestic violence.
-The 2012 theme is “An Empty Place at the Table™.”
+The 2013 theme is “Hands Are Not For Hitting.”